 Step 1.
 Preheat the oven to 350F.
 Grease and flour an 8×8 or 9×9 square baking dish.
 Set aside.

 Step 3.
-Add leftover oatmeal and whisk well to combine.
+Add leftover oatmeal to the wet mixture and whisk well to combine.

 Step 4.
 Add the remaining dry ingredients and chocolate chips and stir well.
 The batter will be thick.